TizianoDeMatteis/elastic-hft/README.md

 The paper has passed the *Artifact Evaluation* process and the artifact and the related execution procedures are publicly released through this repository.
 *Note that* the evaluation was aimed at reproducing *qualitatively* the results reported in the papers, since the application performance varies depending on the used hardware.
-If you are willing to read the whole documentation please refer to the *auxiliary material* of the paper (publicly available).
+If you are willing to read the whole documentation please refer to the *auxiliary material* of the paper (publicly available, contained in the ae.pdf file).

 The application represents the computational kernel of a *High Frequency Trading* application.
 A *source* thread generates a stream of financial quotes, while the application (named `elastic-hft` in the following) processes the incoming quotes grouped by stock symbols.
 A sliding window is maintained for each group (quotes belonging to the same stock symbol) and the computation returns a fitting polynomial and other statistics for the last received quotes.